stefanofa/awesome/TOPICS.md

 *   [voideditor/void](https://github.com/voideditor/void) -

-## anthropic

-*   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [winfunc/opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.

-*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 The platform for reliable agents.

 ## artificial-intelligence

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents